What is Positive Behavior Support?

 Individual interventions in applied behavior analysis have been validated using a research method called single subject design.
 Single subject designs are very effective when studying a small number of variables that influence a person's behavior.
 However, professionals often implement multiple interventions while dealing with numerous variables in complex and ever-changing systems.
 As a result, a number of different research strategies are needed to evaluate a behavior support plan's success.
 These strategies move beyond single subject experiments that isolate one variable while holding all others constant.
 Positive behavior support professionals implement system-level interventions to ensure the success of multiple interventions while working within everyday settings.
 Data collected to evaluate positive behavior support outcomes can include program evaluation measures, qualitative research, surveys, rating scales, interviews, correlational analyses, direct observation, and self-report information.

-PBS Practices are brief fact sheets that describe effective practices in Positive Behavior Support.
+Positive Behavior Support Practices are brief fact sheets that describe effective practices in Positive Behavior Support.
 Each Practice includes a rationale, overview, examples, issues and needs, and frequently-asked questions on a designated topic.
-The purpose of the series on PBS Practices is to provide information about important elements of positive behavior support.
-PBS Practices are not specific recommendations for implementation, and they should always be considered within the larger context of planning, assessment and comprehensive support.
+The purpose of the series on positive behavior support Practices is to provide information about important elements of positive behavior support. positive behavior support Practices are not specific recommendations for implementation, and they should always be considered within the larger context of planning, assessment and comprehensive support.

 - Methods of Functional Behavioral Assessment (FBA) PDF